varnish/varnish-wiki/source/content/tutorials/varnish/vcl_examples.rst

   }

 Normally the backend is responsible for setting these headers.
-If you were to do it in VCL, it will look something like this:
+If you were to do it in VCL, it would look something like this:

 .. code-block:: VCL